baerengraben/ioBroker.swiss-weather-api/README.md

 ## swiss-weather-api adapter for ioBroker

-Connects to the great SRG-SSR weather API (https://developer.srgssr.ch/apis/srgssr-weather).
+Connects to the great SRF weather API (https://developer.srgssr.ch/apis/srf-weather).

-The SRG-SSR Weather REST API allows you to get weather forecasts and reports from more than 25.000 locations across Switzerland.
+The SRF Weather REST API allows you to get weather forecasts and reports from more than 25.000 locations across Switzerland.
+A "Freemium" subscription allows you to get 50 Request/day.

-**Icons**

-Weather-Icons are reused from https://erikflowers.github.io/weather-icons/
+##**Icons**

-Since Version 0.1.8 SRG-SSR even provides their own icons.
-So you can choose which Icons-Set you want to use.
+Since Version 0.1.8 SRG-SSR provides their own icons.
+So each Datapoint provides an URL to the correspondig weather-situation.

-**Be aware that this adapter only supports locations within Switzerland.**
+##**Please Be aware that this adapter only supports locations within Switzerland.**

 ### Getting started
 1. Get a free accout on https://developer.srgssr.ch/